Tjoo Tik Tjoen

-Tjoo Tik Tjoen (曹德崇 (Cáo Dé Chóng); 15 April 1921 – unknown) was a Chinese Indonesian left-wing politician and teacher.
+Tjoo Tik Tjoen (曹德崇 (Chô Tek-chông, Cáo Déchóng); born 15 April 1921) was a Chinese Indonesian left-wing politician and teacher.
 He served as a Member of the House of Representatives from 1956 to 1964 from the Communist Party of Indonesia (PKI).

 Early life and education

 Tjoen was born in Surabaya on 15 April 1921.
 He studied for a year at Tongji University.

 Career

 Education and business career

 From February 1941 to August 1941, Tjoen served as the Principal of THHK People’s School in Lawang.
 He then became a teacher at Sin Hwa Middle School in Surabaya from January to December 1946.

 Tjoen moved to Ampenan in January 1947 and worked as a teacher at the THHK secondary school there until June.
 After that, he returned to Surabaya and worked as the deputy director of NV Pyramid from June 1948 to March 1956.